microsoft/infersharpaction/README.md

   with:
     binary-path: '<path to the binary directory containing .dlls and .pdbs>'

-- name: Upload Infer# report
+- name: Upload Infer# report as an artifact
   uses: actions/upload-artifact@v2
   with:
     name: report